Journey with the Church at Carrs Lane

 We hold an archive of past copies if you are interested in a previous issue.
 Issues since 2016 are available electronically as a PDF file.
 In addition, we have an archive of ‘The Carrs Lane Manual’ if you are interested in the history of the Church at Carrs Lane.
 Please contact email@example.com if you want to access these resources.

-The current issue is on the theme of Lent, with articles on Working Positively Together (our Lent theme), Reflections on Lent; The Church’s Golden Anniversary in its new building, Lent activities, the Eco Lent Challenge, Christian Aid, Fair Trade and Events
+The Spring issue was on the theme of Lent, with articles on Working Positively Together, Reflections on Lent; The Church’s Golden Anniversary in its new building, Lent activities, the Eco Lent Challenge, Christian Aid, Fair Trade and Events.
+Download the Spring 2020 issue.

 The Winter issue, on the theme “Welcoming Hope”, touched on human rights, the work of Christian Aid and ‘Green Matters’.
 The issue includes reports about the Carrs Lane Lectures, our exchange with a choir in Germany, and the annual walking weekend.
 Learn also about one person’s life with dyslexia, another’s tussle with the carol ‘Away in a Manger’, and a poet’s reflection on letting life get a word in edgewise.
 Details about Christmas music and carol concerts, as well as our services in Advent and at Christmas, are also included.